 The 4Kids dub was already a joke for, among other things, cutting out a story arc involving a whale named Laboon, and another involving giants.
 Two later arcs that came up about 200 to 300 episodes later involved plot points based on those stories.
 The first one involved a character being friends with the two giants from the missing arc, and, in the second, the author introduced a new crewmate, Brook, whose entire character motivation revolves around getting back and seeing Laboon.

 In Kanon (2006), Yuichi is chastised for having a boring introduction to his new class.
 Yuichi says, "If's there an interesting way to introduce yourself, I'd like to see that."
-In that same year, his voice actor landed on the role of Kyon.
+Earlier that same year, his voice actor had landed the role of Kyon.

 Yuichi is also once called out for talking narration to himself by Kaori, something that Kyon does all the time.

-Shugo Chara! had this weird moment where our resident trap makes a return and apparently, if Kukai, Tadase and Nagahiko were in the same scene, they resemble the trio from Boku No Pico.
+Shugo Chara! had this weird moment where our resident crossdresser makes a return.
+Apparently, if Kukai, Tadase and Nagahiko were in the same scene, they would resemble the trio from Boku no Pico.